Seven years after bailout, Britain starts RBS sell-off with $3 billion stake sale

 UK Financial Investments, the body that holds the government's RBS stake, said it would sell about 600 million shares, representing 5.2 percent of the bank, in a quick-fire sale to institutional investors after the market closed.

-Shares were priced at 330 pence each, a bookrunner on the deal said in a final message, adding the books were covered and would close at 1830 GMT.
-The 330 pence price reflected a 2.3 percent discount on Monday's closing price.
+Shares were sold at a price of 330 pence each, a bookrunner on the deal said.
+The price reflected a 2.3 percent discount on Monday's closing price.

 Britain owns 78 percent of RBS after rescuing it with 45.8 billion pounds of taxpayer cash at the peak of the credit crunch in 2008.
 Its stake will reduce to 73.2 percent.